Ireland/Iceland Atlantic cable aims for data jobs

 "A new cable is always welcome ... more capacity means more room for growth," he said.

-Internet groups are trying to use Nordic locations to benefit from natural cooling, with Facebook building a center in Sweden and Google opening a data center in Finland on the site of an old paper mill.
+Internet groups are trying to use Nordic locations to benefit from natural cooling, with Facebook building a centre in Sweden and Google opening a data centre in Finland on the site of an old paper mill.

-"There are going to be some people who will use Iceland for data centers, but it's not going to be the only place to benefit from green energy demand," Telegeography's Mauldin said.
+"There are going to be some people who will use Iceland for data centres, but it's not going to be the only place to benefit from green energy demand," Telegeography's Mauldin said.

 (Additional reporting by Carmel Crimmins; Editing by Andrew Callus and David Holmes)

-Note: (This story was corrected in paragraph 15 to change the name of the cable supplier to TE SubCom)